Joanne0330/BankTechTest/README.md

 # Bank Tech Test

-This is a tech test which I will use to practice JavaScript and Jasmine for test coverage.
+This is a tech test which I am using Ruby and Rspec for test coverage.

 **User Strories**